jimwang99/riscv-training/slide/src/02-lecture.isa-basic.md

 -   `CSRRS`: read then set bits, use `rs1` as bit mask, old value written into `rd`
 -   `CSRRC`: read then clear bits, use `rs1` as bit mask, old value written in to `rd`
 -   `CSRRWI/CSRRSI/CSRRCI`: meaning are the same, just use immediate as bit mask
--   **Notice**: all CSR access instruction is atomic instruction, which means it will happen in one cycle
+-   **Notice**: all CSR access instruction is atomic instruction, which means read-modify-write will happen in one cycle

 .center[![:scale 70%](image/riscv-rv32i-csr-instruction.png)]